Woman cited after failing to use blinker; warrant issued after repeated attempts to pay online

 "Yeah it's a little scary," Reeves said.
 "Especially someone whose never been arrested before in their life."

 Reeves was pulled over in her driveway on May 22 after failing to use her blinker.
-An officer wrote her a ticket for failure to singnal, which she planned to pay.
+An officer wrote her a ticket for failure to signal, which she planned to pay.

 "Twelve days later I went into the system to look at the ticket," Reeves said.